dongliang3571/Web-Network-Notes/README.md

 Now, if you are taking the policy position that clients should never create resource names, you then get POST being the perfect fit for creation (though theoretically it could do anything based on the supplied entity) and PUT being how to do update.
 For many RESTful applications that makes a lot of sense, but not all; if the model being presented to the user was of a file system, having the user supply the resource name makes a huge amount of sense and PUT becomes the main creation operation (and POST becomes delegated to less common things like making an empty directory and so on; WebDAV reduces the need for POST even further).

 The summary: Don't think in terms of create/update, but rather in terms of who makes the resource names and which operations are idempotent.
 PUT is really create-or-update, and POST is really do-anything-which-shouldnt-be-repeated-willy-nilly.

+Better is to choose between PUT and POST based on idempotence of the action.

+PUT implies putting a resource - completely replacing whatever is available at the given URL with a different thing.
+By definition, a PUT is idempotent.
+Do it as many times as you like, and the result is the same. x=5 is idempotent.
+You can PUT a resource whether it previously exists, or not (eg, to Create, or to Update)!

+POST updates a resource, adds a subsidiary resource, or causes a change.
+A POST is not idempotent, in the way that x++ is not idempotent.

+By this argument, PUT is for creating when you know the URL of the thing you will create.
+POST can be used to create when you know the URL of the "factory" or manager for the category of things you want to create.

+so:

+`POST /expense-report`

+or:

+`PUT  /expense-report/10929`